 Fred Balderrama, President: Fred Balderrama has extensive experience in local government, having served as the Mayor and a Member of the City Council, the City of Monterey Park from 1990 to 2003.
 He is also active in civic and public policy-making roles, having served as a Commissioner on the Economy & Efficiency Commission, County of Los Angeles, from 1990 to 2017.

 Mr. Balderrama is a land-use consultant in all aspects of housing and commercial development projects.
 He represents clients in entitlement applications (Conditional Use Permits, Variances, Modifications, Easements, and Land Abatements).
 He also represents developers in veteran housing and low-and-moderate housing projects.

 Mr. Balderrama is a veteran, California Military Academy Graduate 2nd Lieutenant; Fort Sill Oklahoma Field Artillery School Graduate; and Fort Sill Oklahoma Advance F. A. School Graduate 1st Lieutenant.

 Mr. Balderrama has been active with the Private Pilot Association; Cattleman Association; Bison Association, and is State Appointed to Asian Advisory.

 Ms. Sylva is the Founder and CEO of Healthy Home Options, a nonprofit organization that seeks to be the leading think tank in affordable housing and programming for seniors.
-HHO staff is expert in public health and issues related to environmental conditions that are hazardous particularly for seniors.
-HHO seeks to promote safe housing development projects and programming for seniors related to: health, nutrition, finance, alternative medicine and homeownership (and reverse mortgages).
+HHO staff is an expert in public health and issues related to environmental conditions that are hazardous particularly for seniors.
+HHO seeks to promote safe housing development projects and programming for seniors related to health, nutrition, finance, alternative medicine, and homeownership (and reverse mortgages).